recruitai/ats_integration/talent-rover/api/README.md

 {"instance_url":"https://xxx.salesforce.com/","username": "YOUR_USERNAME", "client_secret": "YOUR_CLIENT_SECRET", "password": "YOUR_PASSWORD+SECURITY_TOKEN", "client_id": "CLIENT_ID"}
 ```

-It is recommended to create a new user for the API sync with readonly access to the Salesforce objects.
+It is recommended to create a new user account for the API sync with readonly access to the Salesforce objects.
 The following details are required for the account:

 * client_id
 * client_secret